Leave a Message

 Bones, Mechanicals, and the Walk-Up Attic

-The heavier lifting at 101 Tyndale is behind you.
 The wiring was fully replaced and brought to current code in 2026.
 The oil-fired steam boiler is well-maintained and regularly serviced.
 The windows are replacement vinyl double-hung.
 The plumbing is largely copper.
 And the slate roof, original to the house, is intact.

 Upstairs are three bedrooms and a flex room — the kind of small fourth room that works well as a nursery, an office, or a dressing room.
 That flex room leads to the walk-up attic, and the attic is where the conversation gets interesting.
 The ceiling height is excellent.
 There's room up there for a future primary suite with its own bath, or two additional bedrooms, depending on what the next chapter calls for.
 It's the value-add that thoughtful buyers in this neighborhood look for: a clear path to expansion in a house that already has the bones.